CILAB-MA/gpudrive_lab/README.md

 After run the code, you can check the total simulation result in `<base_path>/<model_path>/<sweep_name>/log_replay/result_<ratio>_total.csv`.

 ### Intervetion Experiment
-Befire run the intervention test, make sure to have a file `intervention.csv` and `intervention_other.csv`.
+Before run the intervention test, make sure to have a file `intervention.csv` and `intervention_other.csv`.
 | Column name         | Type    | Description                                     | Range              |
 |--------------------|---------|-------------------------------------------------|---------------------|
 | intervention_idx     | int   | ego index      | [0~128]